jaebrownn/proto-example/README.md

    2. Then select "Create Rigger" and create a trigger similar to the following:
 ![img.png](img.png)
 3. Upon pushing changes to our hello-v1alpha1 backend, this trigger will automatically kick of the building and deploying of our service to cloud run
+4. TODO: you can set up your build triggers in different Google Projects to listen to specific branches.
+For example, a Production deployment that listens to the "main" branch, and a Development deployment that listens to the "dev" branch.
+This is useful for testing out changes before deploying to production.